This Woman Has Crescent-Shaped Damage In Her Eye After Looking At The Eclipse

-A woman in Staten Island, New York has crescent-shaped damage to her eyes after looking at the solar eclipse.
+A woman in Staten Island has crescent-shaped damage to her eyes after looking at the solar eclipse.

 Doctors were able to view the damage on a cellular level using adaptive optic technology.
 This kind of detail could only be seen on glass slides with a microscope until recently.